bitovi/academy/src/angular/16-order-service/order-service.md

 ## Problem 1: Create Order Service and Export Items and Order interfaces

 We need to create a new service to handle creating and updating orders.
-We'll need three interfaces - one to describe the order form data, one to describe the order, and one to describe items in the order.
+We’ll need three interfaces - one to describe the order form data, one to describe the order, and one to describe items in the order.

 ## P1: Technical Requirements